plan your way

 You will continue through the national road 547, you will cross it to enter in the road 4603 to San Martiño turning right and then, a few metres after you should follow the indications to Santa María de Melide a small village that has a Romanesque church with an amazing façade Then you will walk through lovely fields and woods and loads of eucalyptus and other trees to get to A Peroxa that is a village located just before Boente.
 Here you can find a coffee bar and two private hostels and also the Fuente de la Saleta fountain a place where lots of pilgrims refill their water bottles.

-Once you leave Boente you have a little walk up to get to Figueiros and Castañeda where you will start to descend to get to the Arroyo Riberiral stream that is located between Pedrido and Río Then you will have to cross a road and you will start to walk up a little bit, but you have to take into account that then the views will be amazing, you are now in Ribadiso a village that has a hostel where you can stay the night.
+Once you leave Boente you have a little walk up to get to Figueiros and Castañeda where you will start to descend to get to the Arroyo Riberiral stream that is located between Pedrido and Río At this point, the Way becomes steep again for the umpteenth time, where we will cross the road once again and reach a short cobbled stretch of road and head down to what is perhaps the most magical place of our entire stage, Ribadiso, with a hostel ideal for overnight stay.
 To get to Ribadiso you will have to cross a bridge over the Iso river.
 Ribadiso is located 3.4 kilometers from Arzúa, you will walk now through the national road.
 In Arzúa, end of today’s stage, you will find all kind of services that you could need to conclude today’s stage.

 What to see

 We walk by your side!
 If you have any doubt about this stage or about other stages, please contact us, we will help you.
-Have a nice Way, pilgrim!
 Have a nice Way, Pilgrim!

 What to eat